Dividing Retirement Benefits and Disability Pay

 If the 10/10 rule applies and you don't want to rely on your former spouse to send your share of military retirement benefits, the decree must include language requiring retirement benefits to be paid directly by the Defense Finance and Accounting Service.

 Military retirement and disability pay issues can become complicated.
 Service members and their spouses need to fully understand how federal laws may impact the amount and division of military benefits.
 When one or both spouses have served in the armed forces during the marriage, it is essential to consult a knowledgeable family law attorney who has experience handling military divorces.
-If you have any questions concerning a military divorce, contact the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free consultation.
+If you have any questions concerning a military divorce, contact the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free initial consultation.